barbaraoberbauer/meat/README.md

-# Computational modeling reveals dissociable mechanisms of attribute translations
+# Attribute translations promote pro-environmental choice through distinct cognitive mechanisms
-This repository contains the code for the project "Computational modeling reveals dissociable mechanisms of attribute translations".
+This repository contains the code for the project "Attribute translations promote pro-environmental choice through distinct cognitive mechanisms".
 The results are published in the article: **TBA**.
 Authors are Barbara Oberbauer, Ulf J.J.
 Hahnel, and Sebastian Gluth.